 Fetch is a fun game to play with any dog.
 It involves throwing a ball or other toy and having your dog chase it and bring it back to you.
-Many people think this game is something dogs do naturally, but very often they need to learn how to do it, or at least some part of it.
-Here's how to train a dog to fetch:
+Many people think this game is something dogs do naturally.
+However, many dogs actually need to learn how to do it, or at least some part of it.
+Fortunately, it's not difficult to teach your dog to fetch.

 Start With Sit

 Before you do anything else, make sure your dog has a good understanding of the sit command.

 All games of fetch should begin with you asking your dog to sit.
 Make sure he's sitting calmly next to you before moving on to the next step.
 This ensures that once he understands the rules of the game, he won't jump up on you to try to get the ball before you even get a chance to throw it.

 Once you get your dog to sit, throw the ball and tell him "fetch."
 Start off by throwing the ball just a short distance.
 Most dogs will instinctively chase the ball and pick it up.
 If so, you're done with this part.

 If fetching doesn't come naturally to your dog, you may have to work on training him to play first.
 You can start off by giving him treats or praise for taking an interest in the ball.
 Then, slowly work your way up to having him run after and pick up the ball.

 This step and the next are the most important parts of the game of fetch, and the place most people run into trouble.